GSA/piv-guides/pages/template-2.md

 # Writing and Style

-For the FICAM Guides, general writing guidelines include:
+When creating a FICAM Guide, the general writing guidelines are:

   * All pages should be brief.
   * Use titles to help the user identify "jumping off points" for information.